 The downsides of wet plastering are that it takes much longer to dry than a skim coat on plasterboard, plus it can be prone to cracking.

-Plasterboard is far simpler to plaster over than bare brickwork and as it only needs a skim coat — it is generally the cheapest option too.
+When renovating it’s often simpler to plaster over plasterboard than bare brickwork as it only needs a skim coat — it is generally the cheapest option.
 In addition, fixing plasterboard to bare walls by screwing it to timber battens means a layer of insulation can be added if required.

 You could even fix the plasterboard to the wall yourself.
-The easiest way to do this is to screw it directly to timber battens you have fixed to the wall and ceilings — use plasterboard screws and ensure the screw heads are sunk below the surface of the boards.
+The easiest way to do this is to screw it directly to the timber battens you have fixed to the wall and ceilings — use plasterboard screws and ensure the screw heads are sunk below the surface of the boards.

-How Much Does Plastering Cost?
+How Much Does Plastering a Wall Cost?

 Although plasterers’ rates will vary depending on where in the country you are and who you speak to, you can expect to pay from around £135 per day.